LiorSinai/liorsinai.github.io/_posts/2024-03-23-transformers-gpt.md

 Now for the forward pass.
 In general there are three input matrices with the names of `key`, `query` and `value`.
-(These names are a little archaic - don't worry about them.)
 Later we will pass the same value `x` for all of them.
 From these we can calculate $Q$, $K$ and $V$ and pass them to the `multi_head_scaled_dot_attention` function: